thyrlian/AndroidSDK/README.md

 ## NFS

-You can host the Android SDK in one place, and share it with different containers.
+You can host the Android SDK in one host-independent place, and share it across different containers.
 One solution is using NFS (Network File System).

+To make the container consume the NFS, you can try either way below:
+* Mount the NFS onto your host machine, then run container with volume option (`-v`).
+* Use a Docker volume plugin, for instance [Convoy plugin](https://github.com/rancher/convoy).

-Here are instructions for configuring a NFS server (on Ubuntu):
+And here are instructions for configuring a NFS server (on Ubuntu):

 ```bash
 sudo apt-get update